| | | | | | | | | | | | | | | | | | | | | | |

 28. Argentina

-Families who seek culture, nature, and adventure will love Argentina.
-From the vibrant and tango-filled streets of Buenos Aires, to the astounding Perito Moreno glacier, Argentina is fun and offers plenty of family-bonding activities.
+Families looking for culture, nature, and adventure will love Argentina.
+From the vibrant and tango-filled streets of Buenos Aires to the astounding Perito Moreno glacier in Patagonia, Argentina offers plenty of family-bonding activities.
+Visit a traditional ranch to learn about the gaucho lifestyle, where kids can watch horsemanship demonstrations and try traditional ranch work.

 29. Costa Rica